ErickOhm/streamUpdaterBot/README.md

   </a>
 </p>

-> With Twitch Live you can get stream notifications from your favorite streamers, a specific stream category you choose or your own stream, you can also setup the bot to give a role to people streaming with the option to only give the role to people streaming a specific category.
+> With Twitch Live you can get stream notifications from your favorite streamers, a specific stream category you choose, or your own stream, you can also setup the bot to give a role to people streaming with the option to only give the role to people streaming a specific category.
 Made with NodeJS and MongoDB

 ### 🏠 [Homepage](https://github.com/erickmack/streamUpdaterBot)